-Volume 83, Issue 120 • 75 Cents

-Progress being made in wake of storm

-As of Wednesday, power company officials said that some 50 individuals were still without power in the wake of this past weekend's winter storm.
+Volume 83, Issue 120 • 75 Cents Progress being made in wake of storm by SHELDON COMPTON STAFF WRITER As of Wednesday, power company officials said that some 50 individuals were still without power in the wake of this past weekend's winter storm.
 The updates for the 50 were primarily customers with Big Sandy RECC.
 Numbers for customers of American Electric Power, as of Tuesday, were still significant.
-But officials with that company have said the latest anyone should be without power would be Saturday, Dec.
-26. This was an estimate given to the public at the first of the week when the company still had 50,000 customers without service region wide.

-region wide.
-In Floyd County, the hope is to have power restored before Christmas Eve and Christmas Day.
-Big Sandy RECC officials said Wednesday their remaining 50 customers without power should see the lights back on by the end of that see the lights back on by the end of that day.

-The storm, which started last Friday and lasted until Sunday, blanketed the region, particularly Eastern Kentucky, with heavy, wet snow that weighed down power lines, snapped poles and left thousands without power, most for at least three days.
+But officials with that officials said Wednesday their remaincompany have said the latest anyone should be without power would be Saturday, Dec.
+26. This was an estimate given to the public at the first of the week when the company still had 50,000 customers without service In Floyd County, the hope is to have power restored before Christmas Eve and Christmas Day.
+Big Sandy RECC ing 50 customers without power should see the lights back on by the end of that The storm, which started last Friday and lasted until Sunday, blanketed the region, particularly Eastern Kentucky, with heavy, wet snow that weighed down power lines, snapped poles and left thousands without power, most for at least three days.
 Portions of Floyd County were spared, however.
-Floyd County Judge-Executive said that the hardest hit areas of the county were the Left and Right Forks of Beaver.
-Weeksbury, Melvin, Wheelwright and parts of Mud Creek.
+Floyd County Judge-Executive said that the hardest hit areas of the county were the Left and Right Forks of Beaver, Weeksbury, Melvin, Wheelwright and parts of Mud Creek.
 These areas border neighboring Pike County, perhaps one of the hardest hit counties in the state.

-(See STORM, page three)
+(See STORM, page three) CHRISTMAS